Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 The main benefit of hydraulic machines is their low cost.

-Hydraulic rowing machines use a compressed air system to generate resistance.
+They use a compressed air system to generate resistance.
 They tend to be fairly cheap, and they differ from magnetic, water, and air machines because you cannot pull them in a straight line.

 The exercise position that you need to adapt to use a hydraulic machine can feel a little unnatural at first.